polizoto/auto_captions_dl/README.md

 3) CD to directory with scripts.

-4) Type `playlist.sh`; then add the URL to the YouTube video/ playlist.
+4) Type `playlist.sh`; then add the URL to the YouTube video/ playlist:

 `playlist.sh YouTube_video/playlist_URL`